stefanp0pa/flchain-prototype/README.md

 Simple FLChain project using MultiversX and IPFS.
 The project is inspired by the following paper: https://arxiv.org/abs/2306.10841

-The code for the smart contract is in the `contracts` folder, and an already available smart contract is deployed at: `https://devnet-explorer.multiversx.com/accounts/erd1qqqqqqqqqqqqqpgq5fqj294099nurngdz9rzgv7du0n6h4vedttshsdl08`.
+The code for the smart contract is in the `contracts` folder, and an already available smart contract is deployed [here](https://devnet-explorer.multiversx.com/accounts/erd1qqqqqqqqqqqqqpgq5fqj294099nurngdz9rzgv7du0n6h4vedttshsdl08).

 For interacting with the smart contract, please navigate to `contracts/flchain_dummy/commands` and run `source devnet.snippets.sh`.
 Make sure to have [mxpy](https://docs.multiversx.com/sdk-and-tools/sdk-py/mxpy-cli/) installed.